sje30/neuRo/README.md

 github or as a zip (TO FOLLOW).

-## Case study one: analysis of calcium imaging data.

-You have some calcium imaging data reporting the simultaneous activity levels of a group of neurons, stored in a spreadsheet.
-We will load the data in and interrogate the data to discover properties about the neurons.
+## Acknowledgements

+Thanks to Dr Dervila Glynn and Ms Arielle Bennett-Lovell (Cambridge Neuroscience).
+Data for imaging experiments kindly provided by Professor Evelyne Sernagor (University of Newcastle).

-## Case study two: changes in firing rate in response to antagonists.
+## Case study one: changes in firing rate in response to antagonists.

 You have some recordings of neural activity in response to control and drug conditions.
 Did your drug cause a significant change in firing rate?
 Rather than rushing to perform a t-test, we will examine a modern computational approach, that is much more intuitive, to assessing the significance of firing rates.

+## Case study two: analysis of calcium imaging data.

+You have some calcium imaging data reporting the simultaneous activity levels of a group of neurons, stored in a spreadsheet.
+We will load the data in and interrogate the data to discover properties about the neurons, writing some simple functions.

 ## Case study three: modelling action potentials.